 Sales & Marketing | Digital Marketers, E-commerce Specialists | $5,000–$9,000 |

-These statistics demonstrate how the base average salary in Singapore varies in various industries, where jobs in technology and finance tend to produce wages higher than the national average.
+As a result, these statistics show how average salaries in Singapore vary across industries, where jobs in technology and finance tend to produce wages higher than the national average.

-The subsequent description provides a more comprehensible view of the median worker’s income, which is not highly affected by high earners.
+The section below gives a clearer view of the median worker’s income, which is not highly affected by high earners.

 Level | Median Salary Range (SGD) |